Last Updated on by

 Big data is still very much an unknown.

 Most professionals understand there is an application for the data, but figuring out how to put it to work remains a challenge.
 The finance industry, in particular, understands the eventual advantages.
 Bankers want to understand client behavior and market trends to make logical and customizable decisions.
+In investing, AI is starting to be used to give suggestions to investors on how to invest, and many see it as the future of finance.

 According to a survey conducted by Dell and Intel: